 CIFOR ProductsCIFOR Toolkit | CIFOR Lab-Epi Integrated Reporting Software | CIFOR Guidelines | Industry Guidelines | Law Project | Metrics Project | Past Projects | Outbreaks of Undetermined Etiology (OUE) Guidelines

 CIFOR is pleased to announce the release of the Second Edition of the Toolkit for the Guidelines for Foodborne Disease Outbreak Response.

-The Guidelines for Foodborne Disease Outbreak Response, released in 2009, is a reference document that complements existing procedures to update agency-specific policies, to identify gaps, and to target training of program staff.
-The document is intended to aid government agencies responsible for investigating, managing, and preventing foodborne disease.
-This Toolkit has been developed to aid in the implementation of the Guidelines for Foodborne Disease Outbreak Response at the state and local levels.
-The Toolkit is intended to further the ability of states and cities to understand the contents of the Guidelines and to implement appropriate recommendations from the nine chapters in the Guidelines.
+The Second Edition of the Toolkit has been developed to aid in the implementation of the second edition of the Guidelines for Foodborne Disease Outbreak Response, which was released in 2014.
+The Toolkit is intended to further the ability of state and local health departments to understand the contents of the Guidelines, to conduct a self-assessment of their outbreak detection and investigation procedures, and to implement appropriate recommendations from the nine chapters in the Guidelines.

 Document 0 – CIFOR Toolkit Contents

-Hard copies may be obtained by contacting Dhara Patel, MPH, at CSTE at (770) 458-3811 or email@example.com.
+For more information, please contact Dhara Patel, MPH, at CSTE at (770) 458-3811 or email@example.com.